osm-fr/osmose-backend/doc/4-Merge.md

 ## Classes of issues

-Like other analyzer merge must define classes, but not using `def_class`.
-Dedicated helpers available:
+Like other analyzer merge must define classes, picked from these available helpers:
 - `def_class_missing_official`: OpenData set contains an object, but no matching one found in OSM.
 By convention the item number look like `8yy0` and class `id` is 1.
 - `def_class_missing_osm`: OSM contains an object, but no matching one found in the OpenData set.
 By convention the item number look like `7xxx` and class `id` is 2.
 - `def_class_possible_merge`: A probable matching object found.
 By convention the item number look like `8yy1` and class `id` is 3.